eldrethlim/Limageshare/README.md

-# A Saturday Rails Weekend Warrior Rails project!
+# Weekend Warrior Rails project!

 This is a public image sharing website where public can view images but require an account to upload them.